-- Oilheat companies aren't large monopolies, so homeowners can choose a company that best suits their needs and personalities.
+- Oilheat companies aren't large monopolies, so you can choose a company that best suits your needs.
 Most Oilheat dealers are locally owned and operated with deep roots in their communities. - Heating oil cannot explode.
 If you dropped a lit match into a barrel of heating oil, the match would go out as if you dropped it in water.
 Oil must be turned into a fine-particle mist before it will ignite and burn, typically at a temperature of 130°-140°.